ARM-software/vscode-cmsis-csolution/README.md

 1. Click the **Target** drop-down list and select a device or a board from the lists available.

     The **Target type** field is automatically populated with `Device` or `Board` depending on what you selected in the **Target** drop-down list.
-You can edit the value if you need.
+If you need, you can edit the value.

 1. In the **Project name** and **Solution name** fields, type a project name and a solution name.

 1. Check the **Solution preview**.
-This displays the solution name and the project name, as well as the target hardware selected for the solution, the compiler, and the build types available.
+It displays the solution name and the project name, as well as the target hardware selected for the solution, the compiler, and the build types available.

 1. Check the default options:

     - **Initialize Git repo**: The extension initializes the solution as a Git repository.
 Clear the checkbox if you do not want to turn your solution into a Git repository.

-    - **Make project active**: The extension sets the newly created project that is part of the new solution as the active project. **Build**, **Flash** and **Debug** actions only apply to the active project.
-Clear the checkbox if you do not want to make the new project active.
+    - **Make project active**: The extension sets the newly created project that is part of the new solution as the active project. **Build**, **Run**, and **Debug** actions only apply to the active project.
+If you do not want to make the new project active, clear the checkbox.

 1. Click **Create**.
 Keil Studio creates the solution in your workspace.